Revannchist/RestoraNow/README.md

 - Client ID: `YOUR_SANDBOX_CLIENT_ID`
 - Client Secret: `YOUR_SANDBOX_CLIENT_SECRET`

-> ⚠ Note: Replace these with your own sandbox credentials for security.
-Do **not** use live credentials in development.
+> Replace these with your own sandbox credentials for security.
+Since mine might be out of date or expired.